-The historicity and the peculiar interior design of the fortification tower did not allow the necessary interventions in order for the White Tower to have the basic infrastructure of a modern museum building.
+The historicity and the peculiar interior design of the fortification tower did not allow the necessary interventions for the White Tower to have the basic infrastructure of a modern museum building.

 Thus, the exhibition does not have air conditioning, guest toilets, a refreshment room, or a cloakroom.
 As it was also impossible to install an elevator, people with mobility problems have the opportunity to visit the exhibition only virtually, through information stations on the ground floor of the building.

 The need to maintain stable climatic conditions and the limited durability of the monument requires strict control of the flow of visitors, according to international practices.
-According to a special study, the number of visitors who can be at the monument at the same time can not exceed 70, in order to maintain the appropriate temperature and humidity conditions.
+According to a special study, the number of visitors who can be at the monument at the same time can not exceed 70 to maintain the appropriate temperature and humidity conditions.